FirmaChain/firma-sign/packages/server/docs/API-PEER-EXPLORER.md

-# Peer Explorer API Reference
+# Peer Explorer API

 ## Overview

-This document defines the server API endpoints and WebSocket events required to support the Peer Explorer feature in the Firma-Sign frontend.
-These APIs enable P2P network management, peer discovery, and direct document transfers between peers.
+The Peer Explorer API provides a unified interface for discovering and connecting with other users across multiple transport protocols (P2P, Email, Discord, Telegram, etc.).
+It enables document transfers and real-time messaging through various communication channels.

+## Core Concepts

+### Connection

+A connection represents a communication channel with another user, regardless of the underlying transport protocol.

+### Peer

+A peer is another user in the network who can receive documents and messages.

+### Transport

+The underlying protocol used for communication (P2P, Email, Discord, etc.).

 ## Base URL